 We would remind parents that unauthorised absences may well result in the instigation of parental responsibility measures which could be a penalty notice, or a fine of up to £2,500 and/or a term of imprisonment of up to 3 months.

 We hope you will support the school by ensuring that your child obtains the maximum benefit from their time at school by attending punctually for the 190 days each year that the law requires, unless prevented from doing so by an unavoidable circumstances.

-Absence request form are available to download or from the school office and should be returned to the Attendance Officer in Reception.
+Absence request forms are available to download from below or from the school office and should be returned to the Attendance Officer in Reception.
 Any work missed must be made up.